 MtxVec Core Edition is the full source version of MtxVec.
-It allows MtxVec to be compiled completely without reference to external dlls and run with pure pascal code only (100% full source code).
-When used with FireMonkey you can use common source to compile the applications for Windows, Linux, OSX, iOS and Android.
+It allows MtxVec to be compiled completely without reference to external dlls and run with pure pascal or C# code only (100% full source code).
+When used with Embarcadero FireMonkey you can use common source to compile the applications for Windows, Linux, OSX, iOS and Android.
 The same as possible for the source of Dew Math in C# and .NET Core.

 With a compiler switch, you can change how MtxVec will be included in to your application.

-The Core edition is the key new feature of added with MtxVec v5.
-It allows MtxVec to be compiled completely without reference to external dlls and run with pure pascal code only (100% full source code).
-All the algorithms relevant to the add-on packages of DSP Master and Stats Master have been implemented in pascal.
+The Core edition is the key new feature added with MtxVec v5.
+It allows MtxVec to be compiled completely without reference to external dlls and run with pure native code only (100% full source code).
+All the algorithms relevant to the add-on packages of DSP Master and Stats Master have been implemented in pascal/C#.
 The numerical accuracy is comparable.
-Great care was taken when translating Fortran Lapack code to pascal to maintain nearly line by line comparability.
+Great care was taken when translating Fortran Lapack code to pascal/C# to maintain nearly line by line comparability.
 The code runs slower (of course) than its Windows dll based counterpart, but greatly simplifies distribution on Windows and to other platforms like Android and OSx/iOS.

 On OSX and iOS the MtxVec now interfaces Apple Accelerate framework.
 The big advantage here is that no additional libraries need to be included with distribution.
 The following sub-systems are mapped : BLAS, LAPACK (including complex number support), math functions (sin, cos, tan, exp, ln, ...), and the FFT library.
 There is some support in the Accelerate framework for vectorized math, but that is not as comprehensive as on the Windows.